Model UN in a Box Simulation Guide

 The Guide includes a variety of interactive preparatory suggestions, including instructions for running a practice simulation for a Model UN conference.
 These exercises can be used by either a Model UN class or club.
 Also, the exercises in the Guide have been utilized by both college and high school Model UN classes and clubs, and are appropriate at each of these levels and settings.

 One complimentary copy of Model UN in a Box is provided to every school that registers for AMUN.
 Other schools or groups are welcome to purchase the guide for $59.95 with free shipping in the United States (add $20 for international shipping).
-If you purchase 5 or more copies of Model UN in a Box in a single order, they will be discounted 20% each.

 In addition to its use as a preparation guide for individual programs, AMUN also welcomes other Model UN groups interested in purchasing Model UN in a Box for distribution to their participants.
 You can order the Guide by submitting an order with our secure online store.
 Payment can be made online by credit card or by mail via check or money order.
 Please note that we are not able to accept Purchase Orders.